 Unique Places to Explore in Halifax County

 Every destination offers something unique, and Halifax County is no exception.
-It is known as the Rockfish Capital of the World, but the small, friendly towns within its borders offer a variety of other attractions – there is something for everyone.
-It’s especially satisfying when you find a hidden gem.
-Off-the-beaten-path places offer great experiences and special memories.
+The small, friendly towns within its borders offer a variety of other attractions – there is something for everyone.
+It’s especially satisfying when you find a hidden gem, as off-the-beaten-path places offer great experiences and special memories.
 Here are some of our favorite unique attractions in Halifax County.

 Bellamy Manor in Enfield offers a peaceful getaway in a picturesque setting.
 This historic manor house, built in 1873, offers four guest rooms, each decorated in its own style with a private bathroom.
 Inside the manor, guests can enjoy a library, drawing room, and grand piano.
 Guests have access to the extensive grounds, and there are opportunities to fish and hunt nearby.
 Despite the secluded location, Bellamy Manor is conveniently located to all Halifax County has to offer.